-Will The Renminbi Be Fully Convertible In 2015?
+Will the Yuan Renminbi Be Fully Convertible in 2015?

 Let us begin by looking at withdrawals from the Shanghai Gold Exchange (SGE), as this is the best indicator for demand in the Chinese wholesale market – read this post for the mechanics of the Chinese gold market.
 In week 20 (May 18 – 22) withdrawals accounted for 43 tonnes, down 6.57 % week on week, but still a robust amount.

 Year to date a whopping 946 tonnes have been withdrawn.
 That’s 20 % more than withdrawals year to date at May 23, 2014, and 8 % more than withdrawals in 2013 at May 24.

 As I’ve written numerous times on these pages, SGE withdrawals can be supplied by either mine, import or scrap.
 To get to the best estimate of each category, we first have to look at trading activity on the Shanghai International Gold Exchange (SGEI) to define what was demand in the mainland – read this post for the workings of the SGEI.
 In week 20 the volume traded on the SGEI, which is mainly done in the iAu99.99 contract, accounted for 24.8 tonnes, year to date 523 tonnes has changed hands on the International Board.
 If we calculate by how much this volume could have distorted SGE withdrawals we get 13 tonnes – read this post on how I calculated the distortion ratio.